-Limitations on emissions of GHGs, including CO2, create significant exposure for electric fossil-fuel-fired generation facilities.
-The United States Environmental Protection Agency ("EPA") issued final rules regulating CO2 emissions from various classes of electric generating units ("EGUs") in October 2015.
+Limitations on emissions of GHGs, including CO_2 , create significant exposure for electric fossilfuel-fired generation facilities.
+The United States Environmental Protection Agency ("EPA") issued final rules regulating CO_2 emissions from various classes of electric generating units ("EGUs") in October 2015.
 The rules for existing generation, known as the Clean Power Plan (the "CPP"), would not directly regulate GHG emissions by specific EGUs, but instead would impose state-by-state caps on aggregate GHG emissions, allowing respective states to develop their own method to comply with their emissions cap.
 EPA issued its final rules for the CPP on October 23, 2015.
 These rules were designed to reduce CO2 emissions from existing power plants under the Clean Air Act ("CAA") Section 111(d) by 32 percent from 2005 levels by 2030.
 In addition to recognizing hydropower as a renewable, the final rule allowed for new hydropower projects and incremental uprates to existing facilities to be eligible to create Emission Rate Credits under rate-based compliance scenarios.

 On February 9, 2016, the Supreme Court of the United States voted 5-4 to place a stay on the final EPA action.
-Subsequently, the D.C.
-Circuit placed the case in abeyance, recognizing that the CPP was under review by the Trump Administration, which indicated that it would seek to rescind and replace the CPP.
-The Affordable Clean Energy ("ACE") rule, finalized on July 8, 2019, replaced the CPP.
-Applicable only to large coal-fired power generating plants, the ACE rule targets potential inside-the-fenceline emissions reductions via heat rate improvements providing states with broad implementation flexibility.
+Subsequently, the United States Court of Appeals for the District of Columbia Circuit (the "D.C.
+Circuit") placed the case in abeyance, recognizing that the CPP was under review by the Trump Administration, which indicated that it would seek to rescind and replace the CPP.
+The Affordable Clean Energy ("ACE") rule, finalized on July 8, 2019, replaced the CPP and applied only to large coal-fired power generating plants.
+On January 19, 2021, the D.C.
+Circuit vacated the ACE rule.
+EPA has indicated that it will revisit options for regulating electric fossil-fuel-fired generation sources.